Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	After type command `./start-container.sh`, you already in the linux system
 	```
 	#start-hadoop.sh
-	//command to run the hadoop
+	//command to run hadoop
 	```

 * 4.4 Word-count in Hadoop

 	Thanks to likuie, he already give us a test code for testing the hadoop environment
 	```
-	./run-wordcount.sh
+	#./run-wordcount.sh
+	//command to run wordcount
 	```
 	The result is:
 	```